-Loving and living with a loved one with a dependency or addiction can deeply impact the individual, the relationship and the family unit on many levels.
+Loving and living with a loved one with destructive behaviours, dependency or addiction can deeply impact the individual, the relationship and the family unit on many levels.
 The addiction essentially disrupts the healthy relationship process over time making it impossible to have a strong health fulfilling relationship together.
 The addiction becomes the third person in the relationship.
 Problems may be related to alcohol, drugs, substances, gambling, food, sex and pornography.
 Addictions effect every day life and causes problems in relationships which include intimacy issues, sexual problems, emotional disconnection, conflict, trauma, financial concerns, parenting problems and family breakdown.

 Partners and family typically seek out help and support long before their loved one goes into a recovery process or even admits to having a problem.
 Sex addiction and infidelity can have a deep impact on partners and couples relationships and requires a long term therapeutic healing process.
 Thankfully there are now supports available to help partners effected by a loved ones possible addiction.
 These supports may be personal therapy, online therapy, telephone counselling, couples recovery relationship counselling, group support such as The Rise Foundation and Twelve Step Groups.

 Maintaining healthy relationships with a loved one who has an addiction or dependence with a substance or behaviour can be an exhausting and lonely experience.
 Many partners become isolated over time and emotional support is important.
 Counselling provides a safe supportive therapeutic space to help you cope better with these challenges, address your own needs and cope better with a family member or loved one living with addiction.

 - Promoting self-care and well-being